Victoria BC Chiropractic Clinic – Mind Body Spine – Total Body Chiropractors

 Myth #5 – Chiropractors Only Treat Adults

 Many problems adults have, may actually have started in childhood.
 In fact, the birthing process is quite a traumatic event for a baby, and many problems may arise during this time as well!
 We know how important it is to get regular checkups for our children’s teeth and eyes but many parents overlook getting a checkup of their family’s spine.
 Chiropractic care is safe for babies and children and this is a stage in their young lives where their musculoskeletal and nervous systems are under a tremendous amount of stress due to rapid growth.
-Getting your child adjusted by a chiropractor may help improve ailments such as: colic, growing pains, and other injuries.
+Getting your child adjusted by a chiropractor may help improve ailments and injuries.

 Mind Body Spine – Who We Treat